Top hybrid work trend stats from global companies for 2022

 However, some companies have made moves to adapt their workspace to a hybrid workforce.
 12% of respondents indicated that their companies downsized their office spaces as a result of a growing rate of remote employees.
 This gives way for attendance structures like rotational shifts or dedicated days where priority is given to certain teams.

-• A surprising 10% revealed that they needed bigger office facilities to account for the growth in personnel they experienced throughout the pandemic.
+• A surprising 10% revealed that they needed bigger office facilities to account for the growth in personnel they experienced.

 • 6% of respondents claimed their companies closed down their offices during this time to move to a coworking space.